KeyboardWarrior26/alx-airbnb-database/database-adv-script/README.md

 ### 2. Users with More Than 3 Bookings

 This is a correlated subquery that counts bookings per user and filters users with more than three bookings.

+## Aggregations and Window Functions

+### 1. Total Bookings by User

+This query uses the `COUNT` function and `GROUP BY` to calculate the number of bookings each user has made.
+Users with zero bookings are also included via a `LEFT JOIN`.

+### 2. Ranking Properties by Booking Count

+This query uses a `ROW_NUMBER` window function to rank properties based on the number of bookings they’ve received.
+It helps identify the most popular listings.